-Rheumatoid arthritis (RA) is a condition where your immune system attacks your joint lining tissue, causing painful inflammation and stiffness.
+Rheumatoid arthritis is a condition where the immune system attacks the joint lining tissue, causing painful inflammation and stiffness.
 Nearly 1.3 million people in the United States have some form of RA.

 Foot problems caused by RA commonly occur in the forefoot, although they can also affect other areas of the foot and ankle.
 The most common signs and symptoms of RA-related foot problems, in addition to the abnormal appearance of deformities, are pain, swelling, joint stiffness and difficulty walking.